TimoK93/BiologicalNeeds/README.md

 ## Dependencies
-We have tested this implementation using `pytorch` version 1.13 and `cudatoolkit` version 11.7 on a `linux` OS machine.
+We have tested this implementation using `pytorch` version 1.13 and `cudatoolkit` version 11.7 on a `linux` OS machine with Python 3.10 installed.
+All required packages are located in the *environment.yml* file.

 To create the environment `biological_needs` please run
 ```